Batman: Damned: Nudity controversy

 The first issue of Damned features a scene in which Batman goes to the Batcave to analyze injuries he suffered earlier in the story.
 The scene generated controversy because some panels depict Batman's penis for the first time.
 The nudity is only present in physical printings and was censored in the digital version.
 Around 115,000 uncensored copies were published.
 DC co-publishers Jim Lee and Dan DiDio attributed the lack of censorship to production errors; the colors had to be brightened to make the scene more visible, which, in turn, caused Batman's penis to become noticeable.
-According to Noah Dominguez of CBR.com, while some readers accepted the scene for humanizing Batman, it left others uncomfortable.
+According to Noah Dominguez of Comic Book Resources, while some readers accepted the scene for humanizing Batman, it left others uncomfortable.
 The scene soon became subject to online ridicule, and late night talk show hosts Seth Meyers and Stephen Colbert made jokes about it.

 While the controversy caused the issue's initial print run to sell out, it was embarrassing for DC and led to turmoil within the company.
 DC parent TimeWarner had just merged with AT&T, and as a result, pursued a "family friendly and corporate" product at the time of Damneds release.
 DiDio said the controversy "really took the attention away from what we thought was quality storytelling".
 DC decided to remove the nudity from future printings, causing prices of uncensored copies to skyrocket, and "rethink who they are as a company".
 Editorial changes following the controversy, out of fear of a repeat, led to development on other Black Label titles halting and the cancellation of the religious satire Second Coming.
 DC also made the second issue of Damned returnable, and the controversy led to the series receiving minimal promotion.

 DC's rationale that the nudity was unnecessary for the story was met with criticism from journalists, who felt it conflicted with the mature nature of Black Label comics.
 For instance, Eric Francisco of Inverse argued that many ignored the context of the scene, while Alex Abad-Santos of Vox said the removal "[brought] to mind some of the egregiously risqué female costumes in mainstream comics that don't seem 'additive' to the story beyond providing titillating thrills".
 Susana Polo of Polygon criticized the outrage as unjustified and overblown, finding the nudity barely visible.
 Bermejo called the debacle the biggest non-controversy in comics history.
 He claimed that DC mistreated him and Azzarello following the controversy, including unusual encounters with other DC employees and Bermejo constantly having to redraw artwork due to editorial interference.